Population-scale dietary interests during the COVID-19 pandemic: Results

 \subsection{Drastic increases in interest for calorie-dense, carbohydrate-based foods}

 Having established the link between the sudden decrease in mobility and the shifting interests in ways of accessing food, we next examine how exactly the interest in specific types of food varied (Figure \ref{fig:effects_categories}).
-Is the observed increase in food interest uniform across all food types, with all foods increasing interest proportionally, or does interest in certain foods increase more?
-We apply the modeling approach (Figure \ref{fig:masterfig}) on timeseries capturing interest in the 28 food categories in the 12 countries, and first measure the short-term effect of decreased mobility.
+Is the observed increase in food interest uniform across all food types, with interest in all foods increasing proportionally, or does interest in certain foods increase more?
+We apply the modeling approach (Figure \ref{fig:masterfig}) on time series capturing interest in the 28 food categories in the 18 countries and measure the short-term effect of decreased mobility.

-Overall, we find that there was a significant momentary increase of total food interest (gray bands in Figure \ref{fig:with_total_baseline}), ranging between +24.6\% in Denmark and +99.4\% in Spain.
+Overall, we find that there was a momentary increase of total food interest (gray bands in Supplementary Figure 10), significant in all countries except Sweden and Japan, ranging between +24.6\% in Denmark and +99.4\% in Spain.
 Similarly, there was an increase in interest in most of the individual food categories (Figure \ref{fig:effects_categories}).
-The biggest increases, however, occurred for calorie-dense, processed, carbohydrate-based foods: pastry and bakery products, bread and flatbread, pie, and dessert.
+The biggest increases, however, occurred for calorie-dense, processed, carbohydrate-based foods: pastry and bakery products, bread and flatbread, and pie.
 These effects are significant in most of the countries.
-Especially strong cases (with increases of over 200\%) include pastry and bakery products in Spain, France, and Canada; bread and flatbread in Spain, France, and Italy; and pie in Spain.
+Especially strong cases (with increases of over 200\%) include pastry and bakery products in Spain, France, Canada, and Egypt; bread and flatbread in Spain, France, and Italy; and pie in Spain.

-We observe smaller increases for other categories, including fresh produce (fruit, vegetable, salad, herb), meat and fish dishes (chicken, pork, beef, fish, lamb dishes), and wine, beer, liquor and cocktail, which saw an increase in some of the countries.
-These conclusions and the relative ranking between categories are robust to specific modeling choices (Supplementary Material, Table \ref{tab:robustness_rankings}).
+We observe smaller increases for other categories, including fresh produce (vegetable, fruit, salad, herb), meat and fish dishes (chicken, pork, fish, beef, lamb dishes), and wine, beer, liquor and cocktails, which saw an increase in some of the countries.
+These conclusions and the relative ranking between categories are robust to specific modeling choices (Supplementary Material, Supplementary Table 3).